PharmGKB/PharmCAT/docs/using/PharmCAT-in-Docker.md

 ## Usage

 You will need to make your data accessible to the Docker container.
+There are [several options](https://docs.docker.com/storage/) to choose from, and you will have to decide what works best for you.
-There are [many options](https://docs.docker.com/storage/), of which a volume mount is probably the best.
+For example, a volume mount is the best for persisting data, but will take some configuration.

-However, this tutorial will use bind mounts.
+This tutorial will use bind mounts because they are the easiest to use and requires no prior configuration.

 General usage: